Lynette White: Trial 'a dark shadow on justice system'

 "This does cast a dark shadow upon the justice system, frankly, and we need to clear it up urgently, thoroughly, and if it does cost then so be it."

-South Wales Police has asked the Independent Police Complaints Commission (IPCC) to investigate.'An outrage'
+South Wales Police has asked the Independent Police Complaints Commission (IPCC) to investigate.

 Tim Rogers, a former BBC Wales reporter who met Lynette White just months before she was murdered and who covered her murder trial, described the trial's collapse as "a dreadful day for British justice".